edgedb/edgedb/docs/cli/edgedb_ui.rst

     browser.

 :cli:synopsis:`--no-server-check`
-    Don't probe the UI endpoint of the server instance.
+    Skip probing the UI endpoint of the server instance.
+The endpoint probe is in place to provide a friendly error if you try to connect to a UI on a remote instance that does not have the UI enabled.